anshuman852/kafka-connect-elasticsearch/README.md

 mvn clean package -DskipTests
 ```

-You can also compile and running both unit and integration tests (docker is mandatory) with:
+You can also compile and run both unit and integration tests (docker is mandatory) with:

 ```bash
 mvn clean package